 Nan Masters, a single mother living with her four marriageable daughters, plans to marry Sam Sloane, businessman.
 Out of the blue her 1st husband Jim returns after deserting the family 20 ...
 See full summary »

 A gang of bank robbers hide out in a cabin near a valley road that was closed because of an earthquake.
 They had just robbed a bank of $50,000, but in $1000 bills, which the leader, Cicero,...
 See full summary »

-Carla Van Oven becomes an allied spy for the British intelligence in The Netherlands during WW2, although she is suspected of having cooperated with the Nazis in the past.
-Colonel Pieter Deventer of Dutch Intelligence agrees that she may train to join a team in the resistance movement, lead by resistance leader The Scarf.
+Carla Van Oven becomes an allied spy for the British intelligence in The Netherlands during World War 2, although she is suspected of having cooperated with the Germans in the past.
+Colonel Pieter Deventer of Dutch intelligence agrees that she may train to join a team in the resistance movement, led by resistance leader The Scarf.
 The team starts to suffer heavy losses after she has joined them.
 Is she a traitor?Written by

 10 of 14 people found this review helpful.